You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it figuratively means to be extremely nervous or scared, often to the point of shaking.
-The phrase "quiver in one's boots" does not literally refer to boots but uses the image of quivering or shaking in fear to express anxiety or fear, making it non-literal.
+The idiom "quiver in one's boots" does not literally refer to boots but uses the image of quivering or shaking in fear to express anxiety or fear, making it non-literal.

 Origin: